bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

        IND-CPA                              IND-CCA2

 Kyber is a lattice-based scheme.
-More precisely, its security is based on the learning-with-errors problem in module lattices (MLWE).
+More precisely, its security is based on the learning-with-errors-and-rounding problem in module lattices (MLWER).
 The underlying polynomial ring R (defined in {{S-ring}}) is chosen such that multiplication is very fast using the number theoretic transform (NTT, see {{S-NTT}}).